deadlydog/deadlydog.github.io/_posts/2023-08-17-How-and-where-to-properly-define-classes-and-enums-in-your-PowerShell-modules.md

 [PSFramework](https://psframework.org) has some class-specific export options that you may be able to leverage when using PSFramework, as described in [this message](https://ruhr.social/@callidus2000/110876292213359073).
 Even those solutions are not perfect though, as described in [this reply](https://fosstodon.org/@jaykul/110879072765963081).
-I do not like having to depend on additional modules unless necessary, and prefer to use the PowerShell native methods.
+I do not like having to depend on additional modules unless necessary, and prefer to use the PowerShell native methods since they will work everywhere.

 ### PowerShell documentation